 The philanthropic landscapes in Latin America/Caribbean and Asia are rich and diverse, characterized by a deep cultural awareness and respect for local knowledge.
 Our study delves into these ecosystems, highlighting the unique approaches and strategies employed by local actors to address community needs.

-Interested in getting more involved with a community of practice to develop capacities and exchange knowledge on the role of Global South intermediaries?
+Interested in getting more involved with a community of practice to develop capacities and exchange knowledge on how to shift power and keep the dialogue going in the philanthropy ecosystem?
+Leave your email below and we will keep you posted on upcoming events…